guarzo/aa-wanderer-map/README.md

 git commit -m "Fix formatting"
 ```

+## Support

 ### Reporting Issues

 Please report issues on the [GitHub issue tracker](https://github.com/guarzo/aa-wanderer-map/issues).

-Include:
+When reporting an issue, please include:
-- Steps to reproduce
+- Steps to reproduce the issue
 - Expected behavior
 - Actual behavior
-- Your Python version
+- Python version
-- Your Alliance Auth version
+- Alliance Auth version
-- Any relevant error messages
+- Relevant error messages or logs
-- Your operating system and version
+- Operating system and version

+### Getting Help

+For questions and support:
+- Open an issue on GitHub with the `question` label
+- Check existing issues for similar questions or problems

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.